-Bachelor of Science in Foods and Nutrition
+Foods and Nutrition Major

-Food and nutrition majors combine the basic knowledge of culinary skills and personal nutrition and apply this knowledge to a variety of other areas.
+Foods and nutrition majors combine the basic knowledge of culinary skills and personal nutrition and apply this knowledge to a variety of other areas.

-Bachelor of Science in Nutrition and Dietetics
+Nutrition and Dietetics Major

-Master of Science in Nutrition
+Online Master of Science in Nutrition

-Samford's online Master of Science in nutrition provides advanced training in nutrition and prepares students and dietitians for positions in health care, community, education, research and leadership in nutrition programs.
+Samford's Master of Science in nutrition provides advanced training in nutrition and prepares students and dietitians for positions in health care, community, education, research and leadership in nutrition programs.